Firefox opts for Google as default search in U.S., surprising Yahoo

-SAN FRANCISCO, Nov 14 (Reuters) - Alphabet Inc’s Google reclaimed on Tuesday its spot as the default search engine on Mozilla Corp’s Firefox Internet browser in the United States and other regions as the browser maker stunned Verizon Communication Inc’s Yahoo by canceling their deal.
+SAN FRANCISCO (Reuters) - Alphabet Inc’s (GOOGL.O) Google reclaimed on Tuesday its spot as the default search engine on Mozilla Corp’s Firefox Internet browser in the United States and other regions as the browser maker stunned Verizon Communication Inc’s (VZ.N) Yahoo by cancelling their deal.

 Yahoo had been the default in the United States, Hong Kong and Taiwan.
 Firefox did not have an official partner in Canada.